Are you a Community member affected by COVID-19? Need Food, Housing Transportation?

 If you would like to learn more about Santa Fe County's Capital Planning Program, please see the presentation below:

-If you would like to request an infrastructure project for inclusion in one of the County's capital plans, please fill out the Capital Need Request Form:
+If you would like to request an infrastructure project for inclusion in one of the County's capital plans, please fill out the Capital Project Request Form: